Using Portage to Manage Packages in Gentoo

 Before running the commands within this guide, you will need:

 A system running Gentoo.
-Review the Getting Started guide if you do not yet have a compatible system.
+Review the Creating a Compute Instance guide if you do not yet have a compatible system.

 Login credentials to the system for either the root user (not recommended) or a standard user account (belonging to the

 sudogroup) and the ability to access the system through SSH or Lish.
 Review the Setting Up and Securing a Compute Instance guide for assistance on creating and securing a standard user account.

 NoteSome commands in this guide require elevated privileges and are prefixed with the

 sudocommand.
 If you are logged in as the root use (not recommended), you can omit the

 sudoprefix if desired.
 If you’re not familiar with the